a-tsagkalidis/swappr/README.md

 Backend convention relies on splitted .py files where the proper code for every related section is contained.
 Python files are described as follows:

-- app.py: This is the main file where the initialization of the program takes place and routes are created for every web app section.
+- app.py: This is the main file where the initialization of the program takes place and routes get created for every web app section.
 Most routes have their corresponding .py file where their dependent functions are present.
-For instance <b>/search</b> route calls some functions that are imported from <b>fsubmit.py</b>, while <b>/signup</b> route draws functions from <b>fsignup.py</b>, and so on...
+For instance **/search** route calls some functions that are imported from **fsearch.py**, while **/signup** route draws functions from **fsignup.py**, and so on...
 - argparser.py:

 ## Validation